Power outages can disrupt even the best-laid vacation plans, leaving Airbnb hosts and guests scrambling to adapt.

 Imagine a guest arriving at your property expecting a hot shower and a functional hot tub, only to find the lights off and the water heater dead due to an electric company issue.

 For Airbnb hosts, this can feel like a nightmare, especially if it’s an occasional power outage beyond their control.
+Hosts should be aware of outages as soon as possible and communicate promptly with guests, informing them about the situation and the expected duration as soon as they become aware.

 However, the impact on the guest’s experience determines the next steps.
 If the outage lasts a few hours and the property remains habitable (e.g., gas heating systems still work), guests may simply need to wait it out.

 But if power isn’t restored for days, leaving guests without heat, air conditioning, or essential utilities, the situation escalates.
+In such cases, it’s important for hosts to provide guests with details about the outage, including the cause and expected duration, as soon as they become aware.

 Host Responsibilities During an Outage